great-case.com

 Backing Fabrics to Match or Contrast Your Instrument

-The back panel of your Case or Cabinet is 1/4 inch hardboard, sealed to eliminate vapor exchange, and covered with a wide range of decorative fabrics.
+The back panel of your Cabinet is 1/4 inch hardboard, sealed to eliminate vapor exchange, and covered with a wide range of decorative fabrics.

-For a conservatory environment, dye free linen over a thick cotton batting provides an excellent moisture buffer, significantly improving humidity control without the formaldehyde vapors from most styled fabrics.
+For a conservatory environment, a thick cotton fabric provides a natural moisture buffer, significantly improving humidity control without the formaldehyde vapors from most styled fabrics.

 Wood Grained Moire